dcunited001/dcunited001.github.io/_posts/2016-08-11-from-the-parapets-of-alexandria-philosophy-of-censorship.md

 analyze NSA capabilities because of the effort I put into thinking about what they could do.

+### Our Rights Are Sacred and They Descend From God

 Our rights are sacred.
 They descend from God.
 They do not come from man.
 Man cannot give us our rights and man cannot take them away.
 Our founding fathers simply recognized the reality of the social